mayfrost/guides/Initiation.md

 `passwd root`

 ### Change the network interfaces
-* On CRUX modify `/etc/rc.d/net` with the rules you want (IP, gateway, domain, etc)
+* On CRUX modify "_/etc/rc.d/net_" with the rules you want (IP, gateway, domain, etc)
-* On Source Mage GNU/Linux add preferred interfaces to `/etc/network/interfaces` for example
+* On Source Mage GNU/Linux add preferred interfaces to "_/etc/network/interfaces_" for example
 `auto eth0
 allow-hotplug eth0
 iface eth0 inet dhcp`
-* On the `/etc/resolv.conf.head` file set your preferred DNS provider (this example is from OpenNIC)
+* On the "_/etc/resolv.conf.head_" file set your preferred DNS provider (this example is from OpenNIC)
 `nameserver 193.41.79.236`
-* Or copy the resolv.conf file from /etc to /mnt/etc BEFORE chrooting
+* Or copy "_/etc/resolv.conf_" to "_/mnt/etc/resolv.conf_" __BEFORE__ chrooting

 ### Edit fstab
-* Change the `/etc/fstab` file with appropriate filesystems
+* Change the "_/etc/fstab_" file with appropriate filesystems
 `/dev/sda1    /boot    <BOOTLOADER_FILESYSTEM>    defaults    0 2
 /dev/sda2    /    <ROOT_FILESYSTEM>    noatime    0 1`
 * On CRUX uncomment the lines referring to devpts, tmp, and shm as some programs require it (Firefox), also USB and or cdrom if using those
-* If on UEFI replace /boot with /boot/efi
+* If on UEFI replace "_/boot_" with "_/boot/efi_"

 ### Edit environment
-* On CRUX change the font, keyboard, timezone, hostname and services
+* On CRUX change the font, keyboard, timezone, hostname and services on the "_/etc/rc.conf_" file
-`ls /usr/share/kbd/keymaps/
+`ls /usr/share/kbd/keymaps/`
-nano /etc/rc.conf`
-* On Source Mage GNU/Linux change the keymaps
+* On Source Mage GNU/Linux change keymaps on the "_/etc/sysconfig/keymap_" file
-`ls /usr/share/keymaps/i386/qwerty
+`ls /usr/share/keymaps/i386/qwerty`
-nano /etc/sysconfig/keymap`
 * On CRUX generate locales (change interface language)
 `localedef -i <LOCALE> -f ISO-<CODE> <LOCALE>`
 * On Source Mage GNU/Linux generate locales (change interface language)
 `cast -r locale`

 ## BOOTLOADER
-* The drive where bootloaders and OSes are installed on these examples is /dev/sda, bu could be anywhere.
+* The drive where bootloaders and OSes are installed on these examples is "_/dev/sda_", but could be anywhere.
-* The bootloader installation IS inside chroot AND with drives mounted, so this guides assumes you are inside "/mnt/drive".
+* The bootloader installation __IS__ inside chroot AND with drives mounted, so this guides assumes you are inside "_/mnt/drive_".
-* The "vmlinuz" makes reference to the kernel image, you can rename it or simlink to it in all cases, the only rule is you have to make sure the name is referenced correctly in the bootloader.
-By default it can have names like vmlinuz-linux, vmlinuz-<KERNEL_VERSION> and so on.
-The same with initramfs.img, it can be initramfs-<KERNEL_VERSION>.img and such.
+* The "_vmlinuz_" file makes reference to the kernel image, you can rename it or simlink to it in all cases, the only rule is you have to make sure the name is referenced correctly in the bootloader.
+By default it can have names like "_vmlinuz-linux_", "_vmlinuz-<KERNEL_VERSION>_" and so on.
+The same with "_initramfs.img_", it can be "_initramfs-<KERNEL_VERSION>.img_" and such.
-* All bootloader examples have included other OS inside what is called "stanzas".
+* All bootloader examples have included other OS inside what is called "_stanzas_".
-* FreeDOS and Windows stanzas are OPTIONAL.
+* FreeDOS and Windows stanzas are __OPTIONAL__.
 * If dualbooting with Windows remember that it likes to be in the first partition.
-* If on UEFI check if module is loaded by issuing `modprobe efivars`.
+* If on UEFI check if module is loaded by issuing "_modprobe efivars_".
-* On CRUX do `prt-get remove lilo` if you dont use LILO.
+* On CRUX do "_prt-get remove lilo_" if you dont use LILO.
-* On Source Mage GNU/Linux do `cast <BOOTLOADER>` to install the preferred bootloader.
+* On Source Mage GNU/Linux do "_cast <BOOTLOADER>_" to install the preferred bootloader.

 ### LILO
-* If on UEFI use elilo and change names to /etc/elilo.conf instead of /etc/lilo.conf and elilo instead of lilo in commands
+* If on UEFI use __elilo__ and change names to "_/etc/elilo.conf_" instead of "_/etc/lilo.conf_" and "_elilo_" instead of "_lilo_" in commands
 `nano /etc/lilo.conf`
-* Inserting password=<PASSWORD> inside an OS stanza will protect with a password the that OS, but inserting password=<PASSWORD> just before the stanzas will protect with a password the bootloader instead (notice the space inside stanzas)
+* Inserting "_password=<PASSWORD>_" inside an OS stanza will protect with a password that OS, but inserting "_password=<PASSWORD>_" just before the stanzas and outside any of them will protect with a password the bootloader itself (notice the space inside stanzas)
 `boot = /dev/sda
 image = /boot/vmlinuz
      Label = CRUX